AmitChigare/fuel-efficient-route-api/README.md

    $ python manage.py runserver
    ```

+7. Creating Dummy Data:
+   Uncomment the Code in "schoolProject > schoolApp > views.py > home" from line 43-58 to create some dummy data in the database.
+Please ensure you hit the base    url [Home Page](http://localhost:8000) for some 4-5 times.

 #### Admin Panel:

 - Admin Panel has the functionality to have access over all the Entries and Users.
 Do check it out to have more control over the api.
 [Admin Panel](http://localhost:8000/admin)